 JD, Georgetown University

-Cindy developed her love for skills training as a law student at Georgetown where served as a teaching fellow in the Legal Research and Writing Program there, and as a moot court team coach.
+Cindy developed her love for teaching as a law student at Georgetown where served as a teaching fellow in the Legal Research and Writing Program there and as a moot court team coach.
 After law school, Cindy honed her own professional skills as a business litigation associate with highly respected law firms in Los Angeles and Michigan spending the final seven years practicing with Sheppard, Mullin, Richter & Hampton (Orange County) litigating commercial disputes, employment discrimination claims and bad faith insurance tort litigation.

 - Education Committee Chair, Black Women Lawyers of Los Angeles